alchemyplatform/create-web3-dapp/.github/README.md

 -   **No Lock-In:** You can “eject” to a custom setup at any time.
 Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off.

-## What’s Included?

-Your environment will have everything you need to start building a dapp:

--  NextJS, Alchemy, Alchemy SDK, Rainbowkit, Wagmi hooks, ethers.
--  Hassle-free updates for the above tools with a single dependency.

 ## When to use CW3D